sawickiap/MISC/README.md

 ## [VulkanAfterCrash.h](VulkanAfterCrash.h)

 Simple, single-header, C++ library for Vulkan that simplifies writing 32-bit markers to a buffer that can be read after graphics driver crash and thus help you find out which specific draw call or other command caused the crash, pretty much like [NVIDIA Aftermath](https://developer.nvidia.com/nvidia-aftermath) library for Direct3D 11/12.
+See my blog post: [Debugging Vulkan driver crash - equivalent of NVIDIA Aftermath](http://asawicki.info/news_1677_debugging_vulkan_driver_crash_-_equivalent_of_nvidia_aftermath.html).